Promoting Through Video on Social Media

 For the purpose of online marketing, we know to write out a well structured social media post that would include an eye-popping image in order to grab the attention of our followers/visitors.
-But a lot of people tend to overlook the current, most popular and engaging way to promote your brand: video.
+But a lot of people tend to overlook the current, most popular and engaging way to promote your brand, and that’s Promoting Through Video On Social Media.

 But by promoting through video, there’s a few things you need to consider that may be new to you or come off as being “a little more involved” vs a regular social media post: